George Benjamin’s critically acclaimed debut full length opera – Written on Skin – will be in London for just another few days.

 Despite opening up at the Royal Opera House earlier this week (March 11th), the production will only be in situ until March 22nd, so people haven’t got long to catch a performance of it.

-If you already have a stay in one of the many central London hotels booked for the coming days, this could be the perfect accompaniment to your time spent in the city.
+If you already have a stay in one of the many montcalm hotels london booked for the coming days, this could be the perfect accompaniment to your time spent in the city.